nark/WiredSwift/README.md

 The `Connection` class provides two ways of handling messages:

 * connection instance is set as `interactive` so it will automatically manage a listening loop in a separated thread and dispatch receive message through `ConnectionDelegate` protocol to registered delegates in the main thread.
 This is the default behavior.
 * connection instance is NOT `interactive`, and in that case you have to handle every message read/write transactions by yourself using `Connection.readMessage()` and `Connection.sendMessage()` methods.
-This for example used for transfers separated connections that have different iteractions.
+This for example is used for transfers separated connections that have different behaviors.

 Set the `interactive` attribute to `false` before calling `Connection.connect()` if you want to use uninteractive mode.